eraybasar/pesdk-docs/_guides/android/v3_1/features/filters.md

 ![{{page.title}} tool]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/{{page.title | downcase}}.jpg){: height="400px" .center-image}

-Our PhotoEditor SDK features more than 60 high quality filters and enables you to add custom filters with ease.
-The processing of the images is lightning fast and adding your own filters neither requires super math nor high level coding skills.
+Our PhotoEditor SDK features more than 60 high-quality filters and enables you to add custom filters with ease.
+The processing of the images is lightning fast and adding your own filters neither requires super math nor high-level coding skills.

 To examine the included filters, you can download the {% include guides/android/example-app.md %} from the Play Store or clone our {% include guides/android/demo-repository.md %}.